 About a week ago I noticed that she had some redness just above her buttocks.
 There are no doctors or nurses at this assisted living facility.
 She does have a nurse that comes to see her at the Board & Care once a week and is visited by her doctor once a month.

 The redness seemed to be getting worse.
 When I asked the lead Board & Care attendant if the sore was something I should be concerned about, the response was that redness of this type is common in elderly people.
-But to me the redness seemed to be getting worse.
+But to me, the redness seemed to be getting worse.
 I spoke to a friend, who told me about bedsores and that it could be evidence of elder abuse.
 I also learned bedsores can get worse quickly and develop into a dangerous condition.
 Is this true?

 A Yes.
-Bedsores can definitely get worse and therefore you must be diligent as your mother’s health advocate to inform her physician immediately to determine the current stage of the bedsore and it’s rate of progression.
+Bedsores can definitely get worse and therefore you must be diligent as your mother’s health advocate to inform her physician immediately to determine the current stage of the bedsore and its rate of progression.

 According to the Centers for Disease Control, as many as 1 out of 10 residents in nursing homes currently suffer from bedsores.
-In most cases, bedsores are caused by the lack of attention and improper medical care.
+In most cases, bedsores are caused by a lack of attention and improper medical care.

 A pressure sore is damage to the skin and underlying derma.
 It can begin with reddening and can appear pink in tone.
 It can then develop into severe tissue breakage and infection.
 Bedsores are serious health concerns and once identified they need to be treated immediately.

-Patients like your mother, who have suffered a stroke and loss of sensation where the sore developed, does not always realize that something is wrong because the sensation of pain can no longer be felt.
+Patients like your mother, who have suffered a stroke and loss of sensation where the sore developed, do not always realize that something is wrong because the sensation of pain can no longer be felt.

 Pressure Sores Are Medically Characterized In Four Stages:

-Stage One: In this stage the sore does not involve broken skin to the point where there is an open wound.
+Stage One: In this stage, the sore does not involve broken skin to the point where there is an open wound.
 However, the skin may be painful, but there are no breaks or tears of the skin.
 The skin looks red or pinkish and can be very itchy.
 Skin temperature can be slightly elevated to touch.

 Stage Two: This is when the sore begins to break-open which is usually very painful.
 It can look like a blister.
 The sore expands into deeper layers of the derma.
 It can look like an abrasion, blister, or a shallow crater in the skin.
 Sometimes this stage looks like a blister filled with clear fluid.
 At this stage, the skin can be so damaged it’s unable to heal.